-Join us on the Skydeck at the UWM Physics building for this free program!
-Stargazing provides an opportunity for you to gaze through telescopes at the night sky.
-We will view the Moon, planets, star clusters, and other available astronomical objects throughout the year.
-Donations are always appreciated!
+Join us on the rooftop at the UWM Physics building for free stargazing on select dates.
+Gaze through telescopes at the night sky and view the Moon, planets, star clusters, and other astronomical objects!

-Peter Chow’s Personal Website – Telescope Maintenance, Radio Projects, etc.
+Peter Chow’s Personal Website – Telescope Maintenance and Upgrades, Radio Projects, etc.

 Dr. Dennis Roscoe’s Personal Website – Astrophotography, Instructor UW-Waukesha